Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 title:  "How to Create a Simple Data Science App with Streamlit"
 date:   2022-09-22
 author: "Luke McDowell"
-description: Why Snowflake's High-Profile Acquisition Might be the Perfect Place to Deploy your Project.
+description: Using one of the easiest web app tools to show off your data creations
-image: /assets/images/streamlit_logo.jgg
+image: /assets/images/streamlit_logo.jpg
 ---